trombik/jekyll-site-info.mkrsgh.org/makerspace/courses/Soldering.md

 ---

-## Description

 In the Soldering course, we discuss hand soldering, one of the most important skill in electronics.
 It starts with a theory in solder, and soldering.
 You will learn soldering passive components, transistors, and pin headers.
 During the course, you will solder a circuit, which you can bring back to home with you.

 The course does not include programming microcomputer.
 If you want to learn programming with microcomputer, join [Blink course](../Blink/).